 - We require both high school and college transcripts, though we do place more weight on the work a student has completed in college.

 - We prefer a high school record demonstrating proficiency equivalent to four years of English, four years of mathematics, three years of the same foreign language, three years of laboratory science, and three years of social studies.
 If the high school record does not display these proficiencies, we strongly recommend that efforts are made to meet these benchmarks in college.

 - We prefer applicants to have maintained breadth in their college curriculums to the extent permitted by their current programs.

 - Although we require you to provide standardized test scores, no applicant is ever granted or denied admission to Oberlin solely on the basis of test scores.

 Transfer students may apply to enroll in either the spring or fall semester.
-The application deadline for transfer students is March 15 for fall semester, or November 15 for spring semester.
-Applications completed after these deadlines will be considered only as space allows.
+If you are currently in your first year of study at another college, you may only apply for fall admission.
+The application deadline for spring admission is November 15; the deadline for fall admissions is March 15.
+Applications completed after these deadlines will be considered as space allows.

 Begin preparing your application materials well in advance of the suggested submission date.
 Be sure to give your professors and high school guidance counselor plenty of time to write letters of recommendation.
 Please call us at 800-622-6243 if you are having any difficulty completing your application.